wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 }
 {% endhighlight %}

-A little bit of this and that is going on here: we're also keeping a strong reference to the Squirrel object representing the newly created closure, adding a readable name to it for debugging purposes etc. But the general idea should be more or less clear.
-We've bound an Objective-C block to Squirrel and it is callable from inside the Squirrel scripts.
+A little bit of this and that is going on here: we are also keeping a strong reference to the Squirrel object representing the newly created closure, adding a readable name to it for debugging purposes, etc. However, the general idea should be more or less clear.
+We've bound an Objective-C block to Squirrel, and it is callable from inside the Squirrel scripts.

 ## Now what?